ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 # Representing Link Hints in Link Headers {#link_header}

-A link hint can be represented in a Link header ({{!RFC8288}}, Section 3) as a link-extension.
+A link hint can be represented in a Link header ({{Section 3 of WEB-LINKING}}) as a link-extension.

 When doing so, the JSON of the hint's content SHOULD be normalised to reduce extraneous spaces (%x20), and MUST NOT contain horizontal tabs (%x09), line feeds (%x0A) or carriage returns (%x0D).
-When they are part of a string value, these characters MUST be escaped as described in {{!RFC8259}} Section 7; otherwise, they MUST be discarded.
+When they are part of a string value, these characters MUST be escaped as described in {{Section 7 of JSON}}; otherwise, they MUST be discarded.

 Furthermore, if the content is an array or an object, the surrounding delimiters MUST be removed before serialisation.
 In other words, the outermost object or array is represented without the braces ("{}") or brackets ("[]") respectively, but this does not apply to inner objects or arrays.